dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 > **Note:** AngularJS uses what's called the [digest cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) (dirty checking) to compare a value with the previous value.
 You can read more about dirty checking in AngularJS in the section on <a href="#change-detection" target="_self">change detection</a>.

-### Aside: "Two-way Data Binding" in Angular (v2+)
+### Aside: Two-way Data Binding in Angular

 But wait!
-Angular still has the "banana-in-a-box" `[(ngModel)]`, right?
+[Angular](https://angular.io) has the "banana-in-a-box" `[(ngModel)]`, right?
 On the surface, this may look like persistence of automagical two-way data binding.
 However, that is not the case.
-The [`[()]` syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) simply shortcuts property and event binding.
+[Two-way binding `[()]` syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) simply shortcuts property and event binding in a template, and the [`ngModel` directive](https://angular.io/docs/ts/latest/api/forms/index/NgModel-directive.html) supplies an `ngModelChange` event for you.
 To learn more about this, check out [this article on two-way binding in Angular](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html).

-The following are functionally equivalent and demonstrate the [ngModel directive](https://angular.io/docs/ts/latest/api/forms/index/NgModel-directive.html) in Angular:
+The following are functionally equivalent and demonstrate the `ngModel` directive:

 ```js
 // ngModel directive: two-way binding syntax